scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `authoritativeASes` {#auth}

+Authoritative ASes are those ASes in an ISD that always possess the latest TRCs for the ISD and therefore initiate TRC update announcements.
+Every Authoritative AS MUST be a Core AS (i.e., be listed in the `coreASes` field).

 The `authoritativeASes` field contains a sequence listing the Authoritative AS numbers in the ISD.
-Authoritative ASes are those ASes in an ISD that always possess the latest TRCs for the ISD and initiate TRC update announcements.

-Every Authoritative AS MUST be a Core AS (i.e., be listed in the `coreASes` field).
 The encoding and uniqueness requirements for this sequence are identical to those of the `coreASes` field.

 As with Core ASes, assigning or revoking Authoritative status is performed by adding or removing the target AS number from this sequence.
 For such modification, a sensitive TRC update is REQUIRED.